earth-metabolome-initiative/py-gnverifier/README.md

 python pygnverifier/cli.py data-sources
 ```

-This command will list all available data sources from the GNVerifier API.
+This command will list all available data sources from the Verifier API.

 ## Getting started with your project